-Joint governance from the NBMLHD and NBMPHN for the delivery of this Plan will support dual commitment, accountability, and investment of capability to manage and monitor the implementation of the plan over the next five years and will ensure the objectives of this plan are met.
+Joint governance from the NBMLHD and NBMPHN for the delivery of this Plan will support dual commitment, accountability and investment of capability to manage and monitor the implementation of the plan over the next five years and will ensure the objectives of this plan are met.

 The NBMLHD and NBMPHN Boards have jointly committed, through a memorandum of understanding (2017 and renewed in 2020), to support a collective vision to improve the health of the region through collaborative action and integrating care.
-In 2019, the Joint Boards further confirmed mental health as a key integration priority and supported the development of the Strategic Plan as a means to deliver integrated mental health services through to 2026.
+In 2019, the Joint Boards further confirmed mental health as a key integration priority and supported the development of the Strategic Plan as a means to deliver integrated mental health services to 2025.

-To support joint accountability, governance, monitoring, and evaluation of the key priorities in this plan, the prioritisation and operationalisation of the Strategic Plan and its activities are overseen by the Joint Regional Mental Health and Suicide Prevention Plan - Steering Committee that includes representatives of both the LHD and the PHN, and also presents a broad representation of people with lived experience.
-This committee reports regularly through the Executive Sponsors to the Joint Board Sub-Committee Integrating Care and, through this Sub-Committee, to both Boards.
+To support joint accountability, governance, monitoring and evaluation of the key priorities in this plan, the prioritisation and operationalisation of the Strategic Plan and its activities will be overseen by a new joint Governance Committee.
+The new committee will report regularly through the Executive Sponsors to the Joint Board Sub-Committee Integrating Care and, through this Sub-Committee, to both Boards.

 Regular measurement of the progression of the Strategic Plan will ensure accountability to consumers and their support networks.
-It will also provide data and evidence to inform future design improvements of the services and systems developed over the five-year period.
+It will also provide data and evidence to inform future design improvements of the services and systems developed over the five year period.